Plain Language Awards

 Media statement

 We are really encouraged to know our users feel our website is fit for purpose.
-Registering beacons doesn’t just help save lives, it also ensures response resources are properly deployed to people in need.
+Carrying a registered beacon doesn’t just help save lives, it also ensures response resources are properly deployed to people in need.

 Justin Allan